equinor/SCREEN/src/GaP/README.md

 Once the LGR is set up, the END_DATE can be updated to the desired simulation end date.
 Users can opt for an initialization run to verify the well representation in the simulation grid or proceed with a full simulation run.
 The duration of the simulation results will depend on the complexity of the problem, the number of nodes, and other setup parameters.

-Upon completion of the simulation, the output can be explored using standard PFLOTRAN post-processing tools and techniques.
+Upon completion of the simulation, the output can be explored using standard CIRRUS post-processing tools and techniques.
 Users have the flexibility to load the simulation results into visualization software such as ResInsight, which provides advanced capabilities for analyzing and interpreting reservoir simulation data.
 Additionally, users can leverage the modules available in this repository to optimize visualization and gain deeper insights into the simulation outcomes.

 ## Limitations

-The SCREEN workflow with PFLOTRAN provides a valuable approach for simulating wellbore dynamics within the context of CCS projects.
+The SCREEN workflow with CIRRUS provides a valuable approach for simulating wellbore dynamics within the context of CCS projects.
 However, users should be aware of the following limitations:

-- **Porous Media Flow**: PFLOTRAN is primarily designed for porous media flow simulations.
+- **Porous Media Flow**: CIRRUS is primarily designed for porous media flow simulations.
 While the SCREEN workflow adapts it for wellbore dynamics, it does not include the detailed physics for pipe or open wellbore modeling.

 - **Geomechanics**: The current workflow does not include coupled geomechanics.
 Overburden flow is driven by assigned transport properties without accounting for mechanical deformation.

-- **Degradation and Corrosion**: Complex degradation or corrosion processes within the wellbore are not modeled within PFLOTRAN.
+- **Degradation and Corrosion**: Complex degradation or corrosion processes within the wellbore are not modeled within CIRRUS.

 - **Vertical Wells**: The method is currently applicable only to vertical wells and does not support deviated or horizontal well trajectories.